 Our Vision is to create fertile ground to nourish a healthy and inclusive community.

-Red Wiggler is a sustainable farm where people with and without developmental disabilities come together to work, learn, and grow healthy food.
+Red Wiggler is a sustainable Care Farm where people with and without developmental disabilities come together to work, learn, and grow healthy food.

 Founded in 1996, Red Wiggler first dug into the soil on a 2.5-acre farm in Comus, Maryland.
 The idea came to Founder and Executive Director Woody Woodroof after working in group homes in Arizona.
 Through this experience, Woody saw the need for both healthier food and more meaningful jobs for adults with developmental disabilities.
 The idea evolved from gardens and composting services to a full-fledged organic vegetable farm employing adults with developmental disabilities (Growers) who grow food for the community.
 Through a partnership with the Arc Montgomery County, Woody spent that first season working and learning how to farm alongside five Growers, growing food for a 12-member Community Supported Agriculture (CSA) program and two farmer’s markets.